Large deviations for the 3D dimer model: Preliminaries

 We remark that the analogous constructions work for \textit{weighted Gibbs measures}.
 For example, one may assign weights $a_1,a_2,a_3,a_4,a_5,a_6$ to the six possible tile orientations.
 A $\threeeven$-invariant Gibbs measure $\mu$ with these weights is a measure where for any finite set $R$, the conditional law of $\mu$ given a tiling of ${\m Z^3\setminus R}$ is the one in which each tiling of $R$ has probability proportional to $\prod_{i=1}^6 a_i^{N_i}$, where $N_i$ is the number of tiles of weight $a_i$.
 We expect that our main results could be extended to weighted dimer models (and perhaps also models with weights that vary by location in a periodic way as in \cite{AST_2005__304__R1_0, kenyon2006dimers}) but for simplicity we focus on the unweighted case here.

-A key invariant of a $\threeeven$-invariant measure is a quantity called the \textit{mean current} which (as mentioned in the introduction) represents the expected current flow {\em per even vertex}.
+A key quantity associated to a $\threeeven$-invariant measure is the \textit{mean current} which (as mentioned in the introduction) represents the expected current flow {\em per even vertex}.
 This is a generalization of the notion of \textit{height function slope} from two dimensions.
-Recall that $ \eta_1, \eta_2, \eta_3$ denote the standard basis for $\Z^3$, the edge connecting the origin with $\eta_i$ is denoted by $e_i$, and the edge connecting the origin with $-\eta_i$ is denoted by $-e_i$. \begin{definition} The \emph{mean current} of a measure $\mu\in \Prob$, denoted $s(\mu)$, is an element of $\mathbb R^3$ such that its $i^{th}$-coordinate is \end{definition} Note that the mean current is an affine and continuous function of the measure.
+Recall that $ \eta_1, \eta_2, \eta_3$ denote the standard basis for $\Z^3$, the edge connecting the origin with $\eta_i$ is denoted by $e_i$, and the edge connecting the origin with $-\eta_i$ is denoted by $-e_i$. \begin{definition} The \emph{mean current} of a measure $\mu\in \Prob$, denoted $s(\mu)$, is an element of $\mathbb R^3$ such that its $i^{th}$-coordinate is\termindex{Chapter 2!mean current}\symindex{Chapter 2!$s(\mu)$ - the mean current of the measure $\mu$}

+\end{definition} Note that the mean current is an affine and continuous function of the measure.
 The mean current is invariant under the action of $\threeeven$ and takes values in